 Have you ever heard of Apricot Chicken?!
 It's amazing and you are going to want to give it a try.
 A few Sunday's ago I entertained my in-laws for dinner.
 It's always nice to have company over and give the nice dinnerware some use!
 I served this apricot chicken with veggies, fresh fruit and a few other small sides.
 The dinner turned out great.
 I doubled the recipe and cooked about 4 cups of rice.
 We had 6 adults and 4 children eating with plenty to go around.
 If we would have wanted seconds- . . .

-I just love warm cidery drinks.
-They don't leave me as heavy and calories down like I feel after a cup of hot chocolate (don't get me wrong there are many times when a frothy hot cocoa is calling my name too), I just feel warmed and refreshed.
+I just love warm cidery drinks like this cranberry spiced cider.
+They don't leave me as heavy and caloried down like I feel after a cup of hot chocolate (don't get me wrong there are many times when a frothy hot cocoa is calling my name too), I just feel warmed and refreshed.
 It's even better when a blanket and or book (or my favorite TV show hehe ) is involved.
-My cute friend, who is also gave me this cranberry salsa recipe to share, made this Cranberry Cider for a church event last Thanksgiving.
-The other day when I was . . .
+My cute friend, who also gave me this cranberry salsa recipe to share, made this Cranberry Cider for a church event last . . .

 When I was in college I was introduced to buffalo sauce at a local San Diego restaurant called Wings n Things.
 I have never looked back.
 We dined in this restaurant almost weekly on Wed - Wings Wednesday.
 And to this day when I visit San Diego I HAVE to eat at Wings n Things.
 I think many of my college friends feel the same way.
 I even have a friend who has her husband bring her a meal back in a cooler when he is in San Diego on business.
 That is where my love of all things buffalo . . .